I study political behavior and public opinion.

 CURRENT RESEARCH PROJECTS

-How does reforms of social science education affect young people’s civic competence? with Joakim Ekman (Södertörn University), Klas Andersson (University of Gothenburg) and Pär Zetterberg (Uppsala University).
+How does reforms of social science education affect young people’s civic competence?
+With Joakim Ekman (Södertörn University), Klas Andersson (University of Gothenburg) and Pär Zetterberg (Uppsala University).
 Funded by the Swedish Research Council.

 Lindgren, Karl-Oskar, Sven Oskarsson and Mikael Persson.
 Access to Education and Elite Participation: Lessons from School Openings in Sweden.
+Revise and resubmit at Economics of Education Review.

 SELECTED JOURNAL PUBLICATIONS